 Jade Spear vs Staff of Homa

-In actual practice, the average Xiao will find both weapons relatively the same in performance, to the point where picking one or the other is simply a matter of artifact selection, team comps, and the player’s skill.
-If a player has either of these weapons, there’s very little reason to be chasing the other outside of some niche scenarios.
+In actual practice, the average Xiao will find both weapons similar in performance.
+To the point that picking one or the other is simply a matter of whichever you pull first.
+Determining which is better for your account depends entirely on your artifact selection, team comps and skill.

 |passive||On hit, increases ATK by 3.2% for 6s.
 Max 7 stacks.
 This effect can only occur once every 0.3s.
 While in possession of the maximum possible stacks, DMG dealt is increased by 12%.||HP increased by 20%.
 Additionally, provides an ATK Bonus based on 0.8% of the wielder’s Max HP.
 When the wielder’s HP is less than 50%, this ATK bonus is increased by an additional 1% of Max HP.|